-The question is whether it's legal for them to conduct surveillance on their let property?
+The question is whether it's legal for them to put CCTV cameras in rental property?
 Or to be more specific, where can they place surveillance cameras?

-Yes – it’s Legal to Install Surveillance Cameras
+Yes – It's Legal to Install Surveillance Cameras

 However, it's their property and they can be justified to install surveillance cameras to protect their property and their tenants.

-Having visible surveillance cameras (not spy or hidden cameras) monitoring driveway, front door, backyard, garage, living room, hallways, lobbies, vestibules, stairwells and any other areas used for ingress and egress where access is relatively uncontrolled is not an act of flouting law.
+Having visible surveillance cameras (not spy or hidden cameras) in the common areas, like the driveway, front door, backyard, garage, apartment hallways, lobbies, vestibules, stairwells and any other areas used for ingress and egress where access is relatively uncontrolled, is not an act of flouting law.

 But…Definitely No Surveillance Cameras in These Places

-And No Hidden Cameras in These Cases
+And No Hidden Cameras in Rental Homes

 "installation or use of any device for photographing, observing or overhearing events or sounds in a private place without permission of the people photographed or observed is considered a law-breaking behavior."